zrmacc/RNOmni/README.md

 `RNOmni` implements an adaptive test of association between the loci in *G* and the phenotype *y*, while adjusting for covariates *X* and population structure *S*.
 Internally, `RNOmni` conducts two association tests, `DINT` and `PIINT`, described below, then calculates an omnibus statistic based on whichever approach provides more evidence against the null hypothesis.
 Synthesizing two complementary, INT-based approaches, affords the omnibus test robustness to the distribution of phenotypic residuals.
 In the absence of a genotypic effect, `RNOmni` routinely controls the type I error.
 In the presence of a genotypic effect, `RNOmni` provides power comparable to the better of `DINT` and `PIINT`.

 Estimation of a *p*-value for the omnibus statistic requires an estimate of the correlation *ρ* between the test statistics provided by `DINT` and `PIINT`.
 When the sample size and number of loci are both relatively large, a computationally efficient estimate of *ρ* is obtained by averaging across loci.
 If either the sample size or the number of loci is relatively small, bootstrap can provide a locus-specific estimates of *ρ*.
+To accelerate the bootstrap, registered a parallel packend, e.g. `doMC::registerDoMC(cores=2)`, then pass the `parallel=T` option to `RNOmni`.

 The output of `RNOmni` is a numeric matrix of *p*-values, with rows corresponding to the rows of *G*.
 The columns are the *p*-values from the `DINT`, the `PIINT`, and the omnibus tests, respectively.
 Note that, without additional adjustment for multiple testing, taking the minimum *p*-value across each row would not result in a valid test of association.